gbdev/pandocs/content/Video_Display.md

 The window becomes visible (if enabled) when positions are set in range WX=0..166, WY=0..143.
-A position of WX=7, WY=0 locates the window at upper left, it is then completely covering normal background.
+A position of WX=7, WY=0 locates the window at upper left, it is then completely covering the background.

 WX values 0-6 and 166 are unreliable due to hardware bugs.
 If WX is set to 0, the window will "stutter" horizontally when SCX changes.